 Hyperglycemia and leaky gut

-It’s part and parcel of gut health protocol to avoid sugar.
+It’s part and parcel of gut health protocols to avoid sugar.
 You want to avoid sugar because it will feed bad bacteria.
 Then they’ll overgrow, cause leaky gut, and make your life a living hell.
 And let’s not forget the chronic inflammation this causes.

 This theory falls through on one very important point.
 A normal amount of sugar won’t make it to the colon where most of our gut bacteria live.
 We’ll absorb it way before then.
 You could eat enough sugar that you don’t absorb it all, but that would be a huge amount of sugar.
 Then the question becomes is the problem the sugar or the gi-normous amount of calories you just consumed?
+Note: It’s the latter.

 But there’s another way excess sugar increases leaky gut.
 By increasing blood glucose to the point of hyperglycemia and/or hyperinsulinemia.
 And that’s just what these researchers found.